-- ii) All required parking is provided on site. - 2) Goleta Valley Community Center.
-A Storefront Cannabis Retailer shall not be located within 300 feet from the Goleta Valley Community Center property unless the following requirements are met: - The cannabis business has no entrance facing Hollister Avenue unless it is a secondary entrance to meet fire requirements and has no signage facing Hollister Avenue; and - ii) All required parking is provided on site. - 3) Schools.
-A Storefront Cannabis Retailer shall not be located within 300 feet from a School providing K-12 education. - 4) Residential.
-A Storefront Cannabis Retailer shall not be located on a parcel adjacent to a parcel(s) with a residential land use designation, unless the following requirements are met: - a) The cannabis business has no entrance and has no signage facing the residential parcel(s); and - b) The parcel and the residential parcel are separated by a fence, wall, or hedge at least 4 feet high. - ii.
+- 3) Schools.
+A Storefront Cannabis Retailer shall not be located on a parcel within 300 feet from Schools providing K-12 education. - Residential.
+A Storefront Cannabis Retailer shall not be located on a parcel adjacent to parcels designated for residential land uses, unless the following applies: - a) No front door or signage of the cannabis business may face the residential parcel; and - b) The parcel and the residential parcel are separated by a fence, wall, or hedge at least 4 feet high. - ii.
 No prohibitive buffers are required from Day Care Centers or Youth Centers. - iii.
-Limit of Businesses.
+Establishment.
 A limit of 15 Storefront Cannabis Retailer uses is established. - iv.
 On-Site Consumption Prohibited.
 On-site consumption is prohibited.
 The premises of each Storefront Cannabis Retailer shall be visibly posted with a clear and legible notice indicating that smoking, ingesting, or otherwise consuming cannabis on the premises or in the areas adjacent to the retailer is prohibited. - d.
 Non-Storefront Cannabis Retailer.
 On-Site consumption is prohibited.
-The premises of each Non-Storefront Cannabis Retailer shall be visibly posted with a clear and legible notice indicating that smoking, ingesting, or otherwise consuming cannabis on the premises or in the areas adjacent to the retailer is prohibited. - e.
+The premises of each Non-Storefront Cannabis Retailer shall be visibly posted with a clear and legible notice indicating that smoking, ingesting, or otherwise consuming cannabis on the premises or in the areas adjacent to the retailer is prohibited - e.
 Cannabis Events.
-Temporary events where cannabis, cannabis products, or devices for the use of cannabis or cannabis products are displayed, manufactured, offered, either individually or in any combination, for retail sale and includes delivery are prohibited.
+Temporary events where cannabis, cannabis products, or devices for the use of cannabis or cannabis products are displayed, manufactured, offered, either individually or in any combination, for retail sale and includes delivery are prohibited. - G. Inspection.

-G. Inspection.
 All permitted cannabis use sites are subject to review and inspection from Law Enforcement, Fire Department, and the Building Department or any agents of the State or City charged with enforcement of this Ordinance and any other State or local license.